Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments

-\textbf{Admission to the Queues} Requests entering the system are defined by three parameters: known input size, predicted output size, and rank of the used adapter.
-We calculate the weighted request size (WRS) based on these parameters using the formula: Here, A, B, and C are weighting coefficients, chosen based on our sensitivity studies and profiling in Section \ref{sec:char}.
-For example, the output size primarily determines the execution time, but is predictive, hence, assigning it a too high value would make the system fragile to prediction accuracy.
-We set these parameters to A = 0.3, B=0.5, and C=0.2.
-Using the calculated WRS and specified per-queue cut-offs, i.e., the boundaries that define the request size ranges for each queue, the scheduler places a request in the correct queue.
-Later, we detail how to determine per-queue cut-offs using request clustering.
-Note that Chameleon Scheduler uses an open-source BERT-based proxy model to predict the request's output length~\cite{uServe}.
+Given a request, the scheduler uses the calculated WRS and the per-queue cut-offs (i.e., the boundaries that define the ranges of request sizes for each queue) to place the request in the correct queue.
+Later, we detail how to determine these per-queue cut-offs using request clustering.
+Note that the Chameleon Scheduler uses an open-source BERT-based proxy model to predict a request's output length~\cite{uServe}.

-\myparagraph{Admission to the Batch} The idea behind the \system{} scheduler is depicted in Algorithm \ref{alg:generate_batch}.
+\myparagraph{2.
+Admission to the Batch} The idea behind the \system{} Scheduler is depicted in Algorithm \ref{alg:generate_batch}.
 It operates in two phases: \emph{Initial Request Admission} and \emph{Redistribution of Spare Resources}.
-In the first phase, each queue attempts to admit requests up to the queue's maximum available resources.
-If certain queues have few or no requests to admit, any unused resources are collected.
-At the end of this phase, the \emph{total spare resources} are consolidated.
-In the second phase, the scheduler redistributes the spare resources to queues with pending requests, aiming to maximize resource utilization.
-Starting with the highest-priority queue and moving downward, the scheduler allocates as much of the reclaimed resources as possible to admit waiting requests.
+In the first phase, each queue attempts to put requests into the batch, up to the queue's maximum allowed resources.
+If certain queues have few or no requests to put, any unused resources are collected and consolidated into a {\em Total Spare Resources} bucket.
+After the first phase ends, in the second phase, the scheduler redistributes the spare resources to queues that still have pending requests, aiming to maximize resource utilization.
+Specifically, starting from the smallest-request queue and moving downward to larger-request queues, the scheduler allocates as much of the spare resources as possible to admit waiting requests into the batch.
 If requests from a given queue still cannot be admitted due to insufficient tokens available, no additional resources are allocated to that queue.